fabioarnold/nanovg-zig/README.md

 - `antialias` means that the renderer adjusts the geometry to include anti-aliasing.
 If you're using MSAA, you can omit this option to be default initialized as false.
 - `stencil_strokes` means that the render uses better quality rendering for (overlapping) strokes.
 The quality is mostly visible on wider strokes.
 If you want speed, you can omit this option to be default initialized as false.

-Currently there is an OpenGL back-end for NanoVG: [nanovg_gl.zig](/src/nanovg_gl.zig) for OpenGL 2.0 and WebGL.
+Currently, there is an OpenGL backend for NanoVG: [nanovg_gl.zig](/src/nanovg_gl.zig) for OpenGL 2.0 and WebGL.
 WebGL is automatically chosen when targeting WebAssembly.
-There's an interface called `Params` defined in [internal.zig](src/internal.zig) which can be implemented by additional backends.
+There's an interface called `Params` defined in [internal.zig](src/internal.zig), which can be implemented by additional backends.

 *NOTE:* The render target you're rendering to must have a stencil buffer.